AWSEC2RunInstancesRequest

 var maintenanceOptions: AWSEC2InstanceMaintenanceOptionsRequest? { get set }

-• The maximum number of instances to launch.
-If you specify more instances than Amazon EC2 can launch in the target Availability Zone, Amazon EC2 launches the largest possible number of instances above MinCount.
+The maximum number of instances to launch.
+If you specify a value that is more capacity than Amazon EC2 can launch in the target Availability Zone, Amazon EC2 launches the largest possible number of instances above the specified minimum count.

 Declaration